 3.2.4.2 Surface-to-air temperature difference and VI scatterplot methods

-Surface-to-air temperature difference methods are similar to TR-VI methods, but replace TR with the difference between TR and air temperature above the evaporating surface (z2).
+Surface-to-air temperature difference methods (TR-T2 and VI) are similar to TR-VI methods, but replace TR with the difference between TR and air temperature above the evaporating surface (z2).
 Moran et al. (1994) introduced the “vegetation index–temperature trapezoid” (VITT) for estimation of λET from the dT-VI domain in areas of partial vegetation cover, based on the Penman-Monteith (PM) equation ( 4 ) and the crop water stress index (CWSI = 1-ETf) (Jackson et al., 1981).
 The PM equation is inverted following Jackson et al (1981) to estimate TR at the four vertices of the dT-VI trapezoid, and 1-ETf is calculated as ratio of the difference in temperature between a given pixel and the dry temperature (CB in Figure 5) to the difference in temperature between the dry edge and wet edge at the pixel’s NDVI value (AB in Figure 5).
-Inversion of the PM equation to determine TR at the four corners of the trapezoid avoids the requirement that there be a pixels in the image where ET=ETo and another where ET=0.
-Validation of the method was carried out using a number of techniques over various land cover types.
+Inversion of the PM equation to determine TR at the four corners of the trapezoid avoids the requirement that there be a pixels in the image where ET=ETo and another where ET=0 like in SEBAL and METRIC?.
+Validation of the VITT method was carried out using a number of techniques over various land cover types.
 Moran et al. (1994) performed validation studies over both agricultural and semi-arid grasslands in Arizona, USA, using model simulations and airborne data from the Modular Multispectral Radiometer (MMR) and ground-based measurements respectively.
 Moran et al. (1996) used Landsat TM data to estimate ET for all grassland sites within their study region (Arizona, USA), and reported a RMSD of 29 Wm-2 in the estimation of the instantaneous λET and a consistent overestimation of λET in most sites.